-Fishing locations Webb Dock is a interesting fishing location hidden within Port Melbourne overlooking Port Phillip Bay.
+Welcome to the Webb Dock Fishing Guide.
+Webb Dock is a shipping dock facility along fisherman bend near Melbourne originally built-in 1960.
+Having a total of 8 berths responsible for much shipping in and out of the state including automotive imports.
+This is an interesting fishing location is hidden within Port Melbourne overlooking Port Phillip Bay.
+Parking in the entrance followed by a walk past the park and along a long sandy pathway full of fishing opportunities.
 It can produce all year round but can provide spectacular Snapper fishing in the summer months.
-Located on the corner of The Blvd and Todd Road there is ample parking followed by a 10 minute walk along the gravel tracks to fish one of the jetties or along the rock wall at the end.
+Located on the corner of The Blvd and Todd Road there is ample parking followed by a 10-minute walk along the gravel tracks to fish one of the jetties or along the rock wall at the end.
 Port Melbourne’s Australia’s busiest container port.
 There has been some major investment to this place with a 1.6 billion dollar redevelopment of shipping and gantry facilities.
 There are some nice touches though including a new state of the art adventure playground.

 This area is full of rocks that you will frequently snag your line on, so casting out a far distance is key.
-I would suggest a medium to light 8 or 9 foot rod.
-Your most likely to catch many small Pinkies and Flathead so you don’t want to fish to heavy but need to be prepared for the the odd large snapper.
-Often I will user a running sinker rig to a swivel and 50cm of strong leader finished with a Pilchard tail or small squid head.
+I would suggest a medium to light 8 or 9-foot rod.
+You’re most likely to catch many small Pinkies and Flathead so you don’t want to fish too heavy but need to be prepared for the odd large snapper.
+Often I will use a running sinker rig to a swivel and 50cm of strong leader finished with a Pilchard tail or small squid head.
 If you chasing pinkies then a paternoster rig with raw chicken breast will fish very well.

 This is also a good spot to flick soft plastics.
 You will need to use a heavy jig head to cast out further.
 Soft plastics slowly retrieved or hopped will allow you to catch flathead and pinkies.
 Worm, grubz and minnow imitation soft plastics are great choices.
 Z-man grubZ, squidgee wrigglers, Savage Gear pro grubs, Z-man slim swimZ, Savage Gear slim minnows are all good choices.